dikucloud/getting-started-dikucloud-ec2/start.md

 Additional requirements:

-* You must make a budget of projected resources expenses.
+* You must make a budget of your estimated expenses.
 Use [Amazon EC2 Calculator](http://calculator.s3.amazonaws.com/calc5.html) to make the budget.
 * Attach budget to formal application (template given below)

 ## How to start your own cloud project